rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## The Four Live Project Sprints
-To see all of the completed user stories I accomplished for each sprint, please click the sprint sub-heading hyperlinks below in this section.
+To see all of the user stories I completed for each sprint, please click the sprint sub-heading hyperlinks below in this section.

 ### [Python Live Project Sprint 1](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint1.md)
 #### Project Overview